guywiddasnipah/Aim-Trainer-Mod/README.md

 - Download the latest release of the mod [here](https://github.com/guywiddasnipah/Aim-Trainer-Mod/releases)
 - Unzip the downloaded folder and copy the subfolder titled "Venge Client"
 - Navigate to your PC's Documents folder and ensure that there isn't already a folder named Venge Client in it.
-If there is one, delete it prior to attempting thr next step (especially important for mod beta-testers).
+If there is one, delete it prior to attempting the next step (especially important for mod beta-testers)
 - Paste the copied Venge Client folder here
 - Launch Venge Client.
 The mod has been applied successfully